mustardamus/ekso/README.md

 ### funcContext (`Mixed`)

-Default: `false`.
+Default: The executed function's context.
 This option will set the context for a executed function.
-You can set it to whatever, a `String`, `Function`, etc. It will be available to the executed function as `this`.
+You can set it to whatever, a `String`, `Object` or Function`.
+It will be available to the executed function as `this`.
 For example:

     const App = ekso([
       {